invenhost/plugins/web/pages/posts/1_softlaunch.md

 # Soft Launching InvenHost

 Staring a new project is a catch-22.
 You have to start somewhere but you know that the current state is not what you aspire it to be.
 Getting feedback is a bit hard if you do not show anything.

 Therefore, I am soft launching the InvenHost project.
 Feel free to reach out to code@mjmair.com if you have any questions or feedback.

 ## What is InvenHost?

-InvenHosts goal is to provide enterprise plugins for InvenTree ([InvenTree](https://inventree.org/) is an open-source inventory management system with a focus on electronics manufacturing).
+InvenHosts goal is to provide **enterprise plugins** for InvenTree ([InvenTree](https://inventree.org/) is an open-source inventory management system with a focus on electronics manufacturing).

-This entails developing packages and providing the infrastructure to develop, test, document, license, distribute and maintain plugins.
+This entails **developing plugins** and **providing** the **infrastructure** to develop, test, document, license, distribute and maintain open and closed plugins.

 ## Who is InvenHost for?